How to get a student loan

 How to get approved for a private student loan

 Approval for a private student loan is contingent upon several factors.
-These include your credit score, income level, and the cost of attendance at your school.
-Here are some steps to increase your chances of approval:
+These include your credit score, income level and the cost of attendance at your school.
+To improve your chances of being approved, follow these steps:

 What to consider before you get a student loan